Elegance Coral

 • Strontium: 8 - 10

-Aquarium Parameters A well-feed live rock/reef environment is what is needed for your Elegance Coral, along with some fish for organic matter production.
-Have an open area with soft substrate such as sand or mud.
-Bury the skeletal base until the oral disc is flush with the soft substrate.
+A well-feed live rock/reef environment is what is needed for your Elegance Coral, along with some fish for organic matter production.
+Have an open area with soft sand substrate.
 A mature tank is recommended.

 Quick Reference Chart